Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Ring Learning With Errors signatures, homomorphic encryption and some NIST figures

 Observe that adding or multiplying two i-level ciphertexts results in an $i+1$-level ciphertext, so computations over level $L$-ciphertexts are not allowed, as they cannot be decrypted.
 Several recent refinements to this scheme have been proposed (\cite{halsh}) and the topic is still under research.

-Several open-source implementations of homomorphic encryption are available.
+A number of open-source implementations of homomorphic encryption are available.
 For instance, HELib, a widely used library from IBM that implements the BGV cryptosystem, SEAL, a Microsoft version, $\Lambda O \lambda$ (pronounced \emph{LOL}), a Haskell library for ring-based lattice cryptography that supports FHE or PALISADE, a general lattice encryption library. it is possible to add new implementations after public review by contacting contact@HomomorphicEncryption.org.
-In sum, homomorphic encryption is already ripe for mainstream use but the lack of standardisation makes difficult to start using it.
+In sum, homomorphic encryption is already ripe for mainstream use but the lack of standardisation makes difficult to decide on which implementation to use.